andry-tino/sankaku/README.md

 5. Rendering.

 ## Compatibility
-Project _sankaku_ includes everithing it needs.
-The only single external dependency is on _Node_ whose minimal supported version is: 0.12.7.
+Project _sankaku_ includes everything it needs.
+Not included dependencies are listed below:

+- _Node_: Minimal supported version is: 0.12.7

 Project _sankaku_ is available on the following platforms:

 - Unix/Linux (tested on RHEL)

+### ScriptSharp version
+This project supports conversion to TypeScript only for the following version of ScriptSharp:

+- _ScriptSharp_ 0.6